 Introductions is WFMT’s weekly showcase of the Chicago area’s finest pre-college classical musicians.
 The program airs every Saturday morning at 11:00.

-High school seniors must apply by February 1 of their senior year to be considered for studio sessions up to and including August of the same year.
+High school seniors should apply by February 1 of their senior year to be considered for solo recitals up to and including August of the same year.
 Last-minute applicants will still be considered if there is space in the schedule.